 WVDEP's DWWM and DMR have the responsibility to ensure that NPDES permits contain effluent limitations as prescribed by the TMDL WLAs and to assess and compel compliance.
-Compliance schedules may be implemented that achieve compliance as soon as possible while providing the time necessary to accomplish corrective actions.
 The length of time afforded to achieve compliance may vary by discharge type or other factors and is a case-by-case determination in the permitting process.
-Permits will contain self-monitoring and reporting requirements that are periodically reviewed by WVDEP.
+Permits will contain selfmonitoring and reporting requirements that are periodically reviewed by WVDEP.
 WVDEP also inspects treatment facilities and independently monitors NPDES discharges.
 The combination of these efforts will ensure implementation of the TMDL WLAs.